Aaghaz-e-Dosti (lit. Beginning of Friendship)

 Let these barriers only be political (administrative) ones because socially and culturally there are no barriers.
 These barriers have been constructed and have to be demolished.
 The barriers of suspicion and hatred are also constructed and have to be demolished too.
 And these barriers cannot be removed by people with bodyguards or with guns.
 They can be removed by people who are faceless in crowds and voiceless in a chorus.
 They can be removed only by the so-called “common people” or the aam insaan.

 Aaghaz-e-Dosti (lit. beginning of Friendship) seeks to enhance people-to-people relations.
 It seeks to become the medium to discover and recognise the misrepresented reality on the other side of the border.
 Aaghaz-e-Dosti was started in 2012 by Mission Bhartiyam, an India-based youth organisation.
-Initially, it collaborated with IMOV Humans and Centre for Youth Development Activities from Pakistan for several activities.
-In September 2013, Mission Bhartiyam collaborated with The Catalyst.
-From March 2016, Aaghaz-e-Dosti became a joint initiative of India-based Mission Bhartiyam and Pakistan-based The Catalyst of Peace (TCP).
+It has collaborated with several organisations in the past but from May 2017, Aaghaz-e-Dosti became a joint initiative of Mission Bhartiyam and Pakistan-based Hum Sab Aik Hai.

 There have been other collaborating organisations for individual events.
 We join indiviuals and like-minded organisations to join us in our mission.